SMiqautadze/AUTOMATIC1111-Docker/README.md

 ---

-## 📷 Screenshots

-*(Optional: Add screenshots of the Web UI or diagrams showing the architecture.)*

----

 **Note**: Replace placeholders like `<imagename>` and `<containername>` with your actual image and container names.
 Also, update the badge links at the top with your actual Docker Hub username and repository, and ensure the `LICENSE` file is included in your repository.

 ### Additional Enhancements